Learn better from videos? You can jump straight to our overview of cash flow statements.

 - Raise prices

-Similarly, reducing overhead sounds almost too simple to work.
+Similarly, spending less on operating activities sounds almost too simple to work.
 But it does—reducing the cost of goods sold or cost of services (COGS or COS, respectively) will grow your bottom line.
 That can mean more cash to work with each month.

-How you reduce overhead will depend a lot on your business, but looking for less expensive vendors, living with less, buying in bulk, or joining a buying cooperative are all steps in the right direction.
+How you reduce overhead will depend a lot on your business, but finding less expensive vendors, living with less, buying in bulk, or joining a buying cooperative are all steps in the right direction.

 Further reading: The Small Business Owner’s Guide to Cutting Costs

-The more cash you have tied up in inventory, the less you have on hand to spend.
-At the same time, you need to maintain enough inventory, or else you’ll run out and won’t be able to make sales.
+The more cash you have tied up in inventory, the less you have on hand to spend, but you need to maintain enough inventory, or else you’ll run out and won’t be able to make sales.

 Inventory management is a fine art, and it can be affected by factors like business growth, your marketing plan, seasonality, and vendor prices.
 For a crash course, check out our article, Inventory Management 101.